qlik-oss/core-website/docs/documentation/services/qix-engine/resource-management.md

 * horizontally, by adding more nodes/hosts to a cluster
 * vertically, by adding more resources to current nodes/hosts

-Both of these options work well with the QIX Engine as it is very predictable and scales linearly to the load.
+Both of these options work well with the QIX Engine as it is predictable and scales linearly to the load.

 If the users and their respective documents work well on the current